 With 35.000 tonnes located 54 meters above the seabed, Tyra II is Denmark's new high-tech hub for natural gas production in the Danish North Sea.
-The design, construction, and installation of the Tyra II platforms, when completed in 2023, will have taken a total of more than 10 years.
+The design, construction, and installation of the Tyra II platforms, when completed in the winter season 2023/24, will have taken a total of more than 10 years.
 Tyra II will be one of the world's most advanced gas fields, developed for the energy production of the future, which at the same time reduces CO2 emissions from natural gas production by as much as 30 percent.

 Engineers from all over the world have been working since 2013 to create Denmark's new natural gas hub in the North Sea.
 Tyra II is the epitome of engineering in terms of both size and complexity.
 With a total weight of over 35,000 tonnes and up to 54 meters in height, Tyra II will become a small high-rise town on pillars in the North Sea, 225 km from the west coast of Jutland.
 There are great forces of nature at stake here, and every detail of the crew's safety has been thought of.

 The Tyra field has been at the heart of Denmark’s energy infrastructure for more than 35 years.
 Before the temporary shut-in in 2019, the Tyra field was responsible for processing and further distributing more than 90% of the natural gas produced in the Danish North Sea, to both Danish consumers as well as several European neighbors.
 TotalEnergies is the operator of the Tyra field on behalf of DUC – a partnership between TotalEnergies (43.2%), Noreco (36.8%) and Nordsøfonden (20%).
 The DUC partners invest a total of DKK 21 billion in redeveloping the Tyra field.